List of Courage the Cowardly Dog characters: Dr. Vindaloo

-Dr. VindalooVoiced by Paul SchoefflerDr.
-Vindaloo is an Indian doctor with a thick accent, whom Eustace and Muriel see when something is wrong.
+Dr. Vindaloo is an Indian doctor with a thick accent, whom Eustace and Muriel see when something is wrong.
 He is one of the few characters in the series who can perfectly understand what Courage is trying to say.
-He diagnoses his patients as not having serious problems or that there is nothing that he can do, but has, on occasion, been a great help, as in "Invisible Muriel", where he managed to discover how to return Muriel to normal.
+He diagnoses his patients as not having serious problems or that there is nothing that he can do, but has, on occasion, been a great help.
+He often quotes “There’s nothing to worry about.
+Nothing at all.
+But, there's nothing I can do.” when questioned about certain health conditions or situations.

-Ma BaggeVoiced by Billie Lou WattMa Bagge is the mother of Eustace and Horst and Muriel's mother-in-law, who shares a love-hate relationship with the farmer.
-She also lives in a trailer.
-She is also the widow of Icket Bagge.
-Like Eustace she is actually bald but wears a wig and looks almost identical to her son, but much shorter.
-Like Eustace, Ma is insecure due to being bald, but she does have her teeth.
-It is learned that Ma and Horst's ill treatment was part of Eustace's negative personality.